dougeby/IntuneDocs/intune/quickstart-enroll-windows-device.md

 - Microsoft Intune subscription - [sign up for a free trial account](free-trial-sign-up.md)
 - To complete this quickstart, you must complete the steps to [setup automatic enrollment in Intune](quickstart-setup-auto-enrollment.md).

-## Sign in to Intune

-Sign in to the [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.

-## Windows 10 Desktop devices
+## Confirm your Windows 10 Desktop version

+Before enrolling your Windows 10 Desktop, you must confirm the version of Windows that you have installed.

 1. Right-click the Windows **Start** icon and select **Settings** to display Windows Settings options.